Skip to content

 Can I get a franchise loan with no collateral?

 Securing franchise financing without collateral is possible but more difficult, as most traditional lenders require personal or business assets to back the loan.
 SBA loans may reduce collateral requirements in some cases, and franchisor financing programs sometimes offer unsecured options for strong candidates.
 An experienced franchise finance broker can identify programs suited to applicants with limited collateral.
+Development directors should maintain a list of lenders who work with lower-collateral candidates to keep the pipeline moving.

 What is the difference between SBA franchise loans and conventional bank financing?